WestLaos/Resume/README.md

 This repo contains several coding projects which I have contributed to.

 # Unity Game Techcore (C#)
-Can be tested here. https://play.unity.com/p/webgl-builds-344131/edit.
-This is a game which I helped make during my intership at techcore at the University of Arizona.
-All of the scripts can be found here Unity-Game-Techcore-(C#)/Assets/Scripts/ my main contributions were to MapGenerator.cs, AnimationController.cs, Desctructible.cs and PickUpWeapons.cs.
-As well as helping with some minor bug fixes in the PlayerController.cs.
+This is a game that I helped make during my internship at Tech Core at the University of Arizona.
+All of the scripts can be found here Unity-Game-Techcore-(C#)/Assets/Scripts/ my main contributions were to MapGenerator.cs, AnimationController.cs, Destructible.cs, and PickUpWeapons.cs.
+I also helped with some minor bug fixes in the PlayerController.cs.

 # Wordle (Java)
-This is a java implementation of the popular game wordle.
-The game can both be played through a gui made using javafx and through a console based ui by starting the code with the command line argument "-line".
+This is a Java implementation of the popular game Wordle.
+The game can be played through a GUI made using JavaFX and through a console-based ui by starting the code with the command line argument "-line".

 # Auto Complete (C)
-This is a basic C implmentation of a word autocomplete program.
-The program takes in a txt file as an argument and will create a word tree representing every word in it.
-Then the program takes in a string input and prints out any of the words from the text file which start with the given input.
+This is a basic C implementation of a word autocomplete program.
+The program takes in a txt file as an argument and creates a word tree representing every word in it.
+Then, the program takes in a string input and prints out any words from the text file that start with the given input.